caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 For example, if you provide `--p-sampling-depth 500`, this step will subsample the counts in each sample without replacement so that each sample in the resulting table has a total count of 500.
 If the total count for any sample(s) are smaller than this value, those samples will be dropped from the diversity analysis.
 Choosing this value is tricky.
-We recommend making your choice by reviewing the information presented in the `table.qzv` file that was created above.
+We recommend making your choice by reviewing the information presented in the `table_ms2qzv` file that was created above.
 Choose a value that is as high as possible (so you retain more sequences per sample) while excluding as few samples as possible.

 :::{tip} Question.
-View the `table.qzv` QIIME 2 artifact, and in particular the *Interactive Sample Detail* tab in that visualization.
+View the `table_ms2qzv` QIIME 2 artifact, and in particular the *Interactive Sample Detail* tab in that visualization.
 What value would you choose to pass for `--p-sampling-depth`?
 How many samples will be excluded from your analysis based on this choice?
 How many total sequences will you be analyzing in the `core-metrics-phylogenetic` command?